sampenno/Prepare_to_Teach_Software_Automation_Resources/README.md

 3. Have a practical understanding of MLOps.
 4. Be provided with all resources to adapt or adopt to their context.

+Teachers should be prepared to complete one hour of self-directed professional learning before the online workshop each week.
+The online workshop will focus on deepening understanding of the preparation work and practical application of the concepts through OOP Python implementations.

+## Session Times

+The online workshops will begin week 1, term 2 until week 8, Tuesdays from 3:30-4:30pm.

 ## Program

 | Week  | Overview                             | Workshop Outline                                                                                                                                                                           |